 That $15 million can be much more significant when considering the tax various thresholds and aprons under the CBA.
 Two or three moves like this can absolutely affect a valuation.

 The point is not that $6 billion is much more than $15 million.
-The point is that the valuation exercise combines a lot of cash flows, like this one, at a smaller scale.
-Most of the prospective owners are private equity firms, not individual billionaires, with strict requirements for financial performance.
-While the size of the valuation will be in the billions, it must be supported by sufficient detail.
+The point is that the valuation exercise combines a lot of smaller events and cash flows, like this $15 million.
+Most of the prospective owners are private equity firms, not individual billionaires, with strict requirements for detail to support of any valuation.
+That’s why these transactions can take so much time and why the seller will often make changes during the process to expedite it.

 Now the Celtics will have first dibs on Buyouts below the MLE.
 Lonnie Walker woikd be nice.
 The Nuggets are the front runner I believe.